 The Antiracist Classroom is a student-led organization at the Art Center College of Design.
-We’re a group of mostly graduate and undergraduate students, some staff and faculty, who are committed to cultivating racial equity in art and design education, research, and practice.
+We’re a group of mostly graduate and undergraduate students, alumni, some staff and faculty, who are committed to cultivating racial equity in art and design education, research, and practice.
 This event is centered around people, practices, works of art and design, and spaces that seek to embody or enhance racial equity.
 We see racial equity as the condition of freedom from racially determined experiences and life outcomes, as derived from an intentional and meticulous dismantling of white supremacist frameworks that undergird the institutions in which we operate.

 Design is touted the world over as a force for global transformation and speculation.
 Meanwhile, many institutions of design—schools, firms, city offices, nonprofits, and more—still fail to imagine and form themselves into institutions that veritably unsettle age-old racial hegemonies and grapple with what it takes to right an obviously imbalanced ship.

 The purpose of this convening is to provide a series of opportunities for young creators—of color, especially—to engage with and through art, design, media and/or technology.
 We aim for the content to ignite and sustain a movement toward a more racially equitable, informed, and carefully-considered practice and lifetime learning environment.
 Participants will be able to contribute to and learn from the following themes:

 Take up spaceOccupy physical and virtual space with social events, media, objects, works of art and design, installations and experiences that provoke dialogue, challenge the norm and inspire views of race and equity that we don’t typically encounter in our fields.